Close

 Purpose

-Section 80D deduction is allowed for availing tax exemptions on health insurance premiums paid for self, family, & parents and expenses incurred on preventive health check-ups.
+Section 80D deduction is allowed for tax exemptions on health insurance premiums paid for self, family, & parents and expenses incurred on preventive health check-ups.

 Maximum Tax Deduction Limit